 The Lazy Goat, 170 River Place, Greenville, SC, USA, +1 864-679-5299.

-A food truck without wheels.
-Papi’s Tacos keeps its menu simple, serving tacos, tortas, salsas and dips crafted from traditional recipes handed down through Papi’s – the ‘real’ Papi is Jorge Baralles – family.
-Inside, the restaurant is bright and colorful with a variety of wall paintings throughout.
-The menu, while relatively small, still gives a good variety of traditional Mexican street food made using fresh and often local ingredients.
-Taco fillings include shrimp, vegetarian, pork, chicken and steak and all of the salsa is handmade on the premises.
-Papi’s also hosts a gelato bar which has traditional flavours such as vanilla bean and those with a Papi’s twist, such as Mexican chocolate.
+A food truck without wheels, Papi’s Taco‘s simple menu serves tacos, tortas, and dips crafted from traditional recipes handed down through generations of Papi’s family.
+The traditional Mexican street food is made using fresh ingredients, with taco fillings that include shrimp, vegetarian, pork, chicken and steak and salsa that’s handmade on the premises.
+Papi’s gelato bar is a real treat too, with traditional flavours such as vanilla bean and those with a twist, such as Mexican chocolate.